 The MIS vision is first, to be able to offer a top quality education and give parents real choice – the choice to attend a bilingual school, where English and Japanese are valued equally, and whose diploma allows transfer to Japanese junior high schools as well as international schools.
-Second to be in the vanguard of creating a new generation of internationally-minded students, primed to become future leaders in ever-changing society.
-Third, to serve our Chiba community’s expectations and specifically act as a cornerstone in the process of internationalization.
+Second, to be in the vanguard of creating a new generation of internationally-minded students, primed to become future leaders in ever-changing society.
+Third, to serve and make a lasting impact both locally and globally.

 - To create a school climate where each child’s unique skills can develop and flourish.

 - To nurture in students international mindedness and model Japanese and world citizenship, and a desire to make a positive contribution to their communities.

 - To ensure a high level of proficiency in both English and Japanese for all students by teaching all the subjects in English by native international teachers except the “Japanese” subject.